 Why Talking About Mental Health at Work Matters

-Mental health challenges are far more common than most people realize — up to 80% of people will experience a diagnosable mental health condition at some point in their lives.
+Mental health challenges are far more common than most realize — up to 80% of people will experience a diagnosable mental health condition at some point in their lives.
 Yet, nearly 60% of employees have never spoken to anyone at work about it.

 Opening up about your mental health can feel intimidating due to stigma, privacy concerns, or fear of career repercussions.
 However, having the conversation can unlock vital resources, legal protections, and support that help you maintain both your well-being and your career.